A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Open Problems and Outlook

+Branch-structured systems require especially careful reporting because the final output can depend on a search process rather than a single trajectory.
+Evaluations should specify the branch budget, pruning rule, stopping criterion, aggregation policy, random seeds, model versions, tool or API versions, and whether full branch traces are released.
+Otherwise, apparent gains may reflect uncontrolled search depth, favorable sampling, or tool-version drift rather than a robust reasoning advantage.
+More broadly, current evidence does not show that greater topological complexity automatically improves robustness: topology changes what can be inspected, revised, and aggregated, but correctness still depends on task-specific metrics, stress tests, and reproducible execution logs.

-Looking ahead, evaluation suites should connect intermediate reasoning to user value, through measures such as decision impact or policy loss, rather than relying only on proxy scores \cite{p40,p37}.
-While forecasting and causal tasks already benefit from multiple datasets and benchmarks, related areas such as time series editing—repair, counterfactual editing, and constrained rewriting—remain underrepresented.
+Looking ahead, evaluation suites should connect intermediate reasoning to user value, through measures such as decision impact, policy loss, constraint violations, intervention safety, latency, and tool spend, rather than relying only on proxy scores \cite{p40,p37}.
+While forecasting and causal tasks already benefit from multiple datasets and benchmarks, related areas such as time series editing---repair, counterfactual editing, and constrained rewriting---remain underrepresented.
 More explicit task definitions, faithful scoring protocols, and stress-tested datasets will be key to advancing this frontier \cite{p2,p32,p33}.